diskuv/dkml-install-api/contributors/index.rst

 but you will need to accept a learning curve for:

-* how to use this DKML Install API
+* how to use this DkML Install API
 * how to write Opam packages that install artifacts to non-standard locations
 * how to use OCaml libraries like `Daniel Bünzli's Bos library <https://erratique.ch/software/bos>`_ for cross-platform portable file and directory handling and